nyu-mll/jiant/README.md

 ```
 will run the demo config, but output to `$JIANT_PROJECT_PREFIX/my_exp/foobar`.

 To run the demo config, you will have to set environment variables.
-The best way to achieve that is to follow the instructions in [path_config.sh](path_config.sh)
+The best way to achieve that is to follow the instructions in [user_config_template.sh](user_config_template.sh)
 *  $JIANT_PROJECT_PREFIX: the where the outputs will be saved.
 *  $JIANT_DATA_DIR: location of the saved data.
 This is usually the location of the GLUE data in a simple default setup.
 *  $WORD_EMBS_FILE: location of any word embeddings you want to use (not necessary when using ELMo, GPT, or BERT).
 You can download GloVe (840B) [here](http://nlp.stanford.edu/data/glove.840B.300d.zip) or fastText (2M) [here](https://s3-us-west-1.amazonaws.com/fasttext-vectors/crawl-300d-2M.vec.zip).